When Hope Calls

 When Hope Calls is an American drama television series.
 The series is a spin-off of Hallmark Channel's When Calls the Heart, which is based on the Canadian West book series by Janette Oke.
 It premiered on August 30, 2019 as the inaugural original programming on Hallmark Movies Now, the Hallmark Channel's digital streaming service, with new episodes being released through October 25, 2019.
 The series was subsequently aired on Hallmark Channel in early 2020.
 The series was renewed for a second season and premiered on Great American Family on December 18, 2021.
+The continuation of season 2 premiered on Pureflix on April 3, 2025 and on GAC Family 3 days later on April 6.

 Premise

 The series follows Lillian and Grace, originally introduced in When Calls the Heart: The Greatest Christmas Blessing, as two orphaned sisters, who were separated when Lillian was seven and Grace was five.
-The two reunite as adults and open an orphanage in a small northwest town.
+The two reunite as adults and open an orphanage in a small town.
 The period piece is set in 1916 in the western Canadian town of Brookfield.
 Mountie Gabriel has a romantic interest in Lillian.
 Chuck, a rancher turned veterinarian, is the object of Grace's flirtations, much to the dismay of his dubious mother, Tess Stewart.